 Higher Education and Early Career

 Only two of Maxey’s academic degrees are incontrovertible, and both were received in 1936 in Berkeley, according to school records: a Bachelor of Divinity from Church Divinity School of the Pacific and a Master of Sacred Theology from Pacific School of Religion (PSR).
 (Maxey also appears to have attended Berkeley Divinity School, in New Haven.)
 But even prior to this, Maxey’s CV already was bulging.
 It’s said that he became an Old Catholic Benedictine monk in Saint Dunstan’s Abbey, Waukegan, Illinois.
-If so, this likely is where he met Joseph René Vilatte, who as Exarch of the pioneering American Catholic Church he had founded, ordained Maxey as a priest at age 19 on 22 Sep 1921.
+If so, this likely is where he met Joseph René Vilatte, who as Exarch of the pioneering American Catholic Church he had founded, ordained Maxey as a priest at about age 21 in 1923.
+Vilatte returned to his native France that year in July.
 According to the late Fr.
-Abbot Donald M. Weeks’s profile of Vilatte, he returned to his native France in June 1925 with an American “boy-servant”—Maxey—who would have been 23 at the time.
+Abbot Donald M. Weeks’s profile of Vilatte, he traveled with an American “boy-servant”—Maxey.
 (Weeks admitted Maxey’s claim to him of being in Vilatte’s employ was unprovable.)
 Vilatte attempted full reconciliation with Rome, but was not allowed to perform liturgical functions.
 Years later, in a 1950 minister’s personal history record, Maxey revealed something recorded nowhere else: that he’d married, fathered a son, and been widowed shortly after this son’s birth.
 He provided no names, places, dates, or details as to how his son was raised, but did state that his son died, in the French army, in World War II, indicating this could have occurred during a stint with Vilatte in France; his son would have been old enough to serve.
-But Maxey’s time in France appears to have been brief: first, a Wallace D. Maxey is listed in the San Francisco city directory published perhaps as late as September 1926 and, second, Maxey was consecrated on 02 Jan 1927, presumably in the U.S., by William Montgomery Brown of the Old Catholic Church in America.
-In addition to his duty to Vilatte, Maxey would have packed a lot into the sixteen months between the spring of 1925 and the fall of 1926.
+Maxey's return to the U.S. is roughly dated by his listing in the San Francisco city directory perhaps as late as September 1926 and his consecration on 02 January 1927, presumably in the U.S. by William Montgomery Brown of the Old Catholic Church in America.

 In the April 1930 Los Angeles Times article cited above, Maxey was profiled as having returned from “several years” of “wandering the globe at his own expense to satisfy a thirst for knowledge of Red activities.”
 One of the last (if not the last) legs of Maxey’s journey was not self-financed, however.
 In the fall of 1929, he was employed as a messboy on a ship that sailed from Kobe, Japan, to New Orleans via Honolulu—the same employment he would obtain a few years later.
 Stateside, Maxey planned a lecture tour under the auspices of the superpatriotic Better America Federation, but no record of the tour has been found.
 Ironically, Maxey’s years of immersion in “Red activities” may have contributed to an unlikely academic thesis, produced in 1936 for Pacific School of Religion, entitled “The Struggle Between Classes for the Division of Wealth.”